bjornregnell/ubuntu-tweaks/bashrc/README.md

 * changes the prompt to something nicer

-* includes special coloring in git repos
+* includes coloring in git repos

 * some handy aliases/functions